img 1061

 Takeaway

 This is hardly a very technical repair, a high-end CD player or anything I’m especially proud of, so why write about it?
-Well, apart from the care I take with every job whether big or small, regulars will know that I hate to see gear like this Marantz CD-52 scrapped when there is nothing much wrong with it.
+Well, apart from the care I take with every job, regulars will know that I hate to see gear like this Marantz CD-52 scrapped when there is nothing much wrong with it.
 I hate bad advice even more.

 Advice is largely a waste of time unless it’s backed by knowledge, experience and factual information.
 You all know my thoughts on this, and it explains why my advisory service is usually quite busy.
-All the opinions in the world are utterly useless if they are bad/ill-informed opinions.
+All the opinions in the world are utterly useless if they are ill-informed.

 Marantz CD-52

 What a little gem, love that patina too.
-No, it’s not the best-sounding CD player, not by a mile, but it plays discs well and reads more discs more consistently than many players.
-Combine it with a killer modern DAC like the Gustard A-26 I’m about to sell and you’ll have a nice sounding rig!
+No, it’s not the best-sounding CD player, but it plays discs well and reads more discs more consistently than many players.
+Combine it with a killer modern DAC like the Gustard A-26 I’m about to sell, and you’ll have a nice-sounding rig!

 As always, thanks for visiting, let me know if you’d like me to service or repair your Marantz CD player and see you all again, very soon!